emguy/Conference-Organization-App/README.md

 sessions in a conference.

 Within the `Session` class, the attribute `speaker` is declared as a string.
-To avoid the case when two speakers share the same display name, we store the speaker's id in this string.
+To avoid the case when two speakers share the same display name, we store the id of the speaker's google+ accont in this string.

 Similarly to the field `teeShirtSize` of the `Profile` class, the attribute `typeOfSession` is declared as a `enum` with limited value choices.